EvolvingLMMs-Lab/lmms-engine/examples/nanovlm/README.md

-# NanoVLM Speedrun (LMMs-Lab-Speedrun)
+# NanoVLM Speedrun

 > The most striking thing about the [modded-nanogpt](https://github.com/karpathy/modded-nanogpt) experiments is that they expose how much of deep learning is just bloat.
 > To apply this to Vision-Language Models (VLMs), you have to stop acting like a researcher and start acting like a hacker.
 You aren't trying to follow academic standards; you are trying to maximize the movement of bits through silicon.

-We introduce **LMMs-Lab-Speedrun NanoVLM**: a minimalist VLM recipe designed to strip away the bloat.
+We introduce **NanoVLM Speedrun**: a minimalist VLM recipe designed to strip away the bloat.
 We provide the bare-minimum components required to bridge the training and evaluation pipeline, enabling lightning-fast iteration and reproduction.

 ## The Recipe (2026H1)